-Catania and Catania | February 19, 2025 | Car Accidents
+Paul Catania | December 15, 2025 | Car Accidents

-After a car accident in Florida, drivers are to share insurance information.
+After a car accident in Florida, drivers are required to share insurance information.
 If your question is how to find out if someone has car insurance, the able attorneys at Catania and Catania Injury Lawyers can guide you through the process of obtaining the details.

 One of the easiest ways to obtain this is by asking the driver at the scene.
 If he or she is able to provide an insurance card, it is wise to instantly check the given insurance with a call to the provider listed.
 If the other driver is resistant, hostile, or suspiciously hesitant to provide this information, law enforcement officers can document their insurance on the report.
 In Tampa, this report can be requested through the Florida Highway Patrol or the Police department.
 Another option is to submit a request through the FLHSMV, which maintains insurance records for registered vehicles.
 If you were involved in an accident and need confirmation of the other party’s coverage, your insurance provider may also assist by running a claim check.